EMF (band): From Us To You, Go Go Sapiens and The Beauty and the Chaos (2020–present)

 In 2020, the band released a career-spanning vinyl box set titled From Us to You.
 It contained all of the albums remastered, and a fourth disc containing previously unreleased demos and non-album tracks.
 On 1 April 2022, the band released an album of original material, titled Go Go Sapiens.
 Its first single, "Sister Sandinista", was released 1 March 2022.
 They also embarked on a short UK tour in early April 2022.

-In January 2024, The Beauty and the Chaos, the band’s fifth studio album, produced with their long time collaborator Ralph Jezzard.
+In January 2024, The Beauty and the Chaos, the band’s fifth studio album, was released, produced with their long time collaborator Ralph Jezzard.
 The first single, "Hello People" features Stephen Fry.
 They continued touring including a co-headline tour with Jesus Jones and dates in the US in June 2025 with Spacehog and Ecce Shnak.

-On 25 August 2025, the BBC released EMF - The Unbelievable Journey, a radio special recorded by Steve Knibbs, documenting the band's early years.
+On 25 August 2025, the BBC released EMF – The Unbelievable Journey, a radio special recorded by Steve Knibbs, documenting the band's early years.

+Keyboardist and band co-founder Derry Brownson died from a brain tumour on 13 August 2026, aged 55.